 4.2 Channel Access

 R4.2.A: The draft specification shall support the highest channel access priority to the sensor type of STAs [May 2012 meeting minutes, 1230r1].

+The draft specification shall support the concept of defining multiple EDCA parameters sets (signaling TBD; per STA/Type/group TBD).
+[July 2012 meeting minutes, 11-12/861r0]

 R.4.2.B: The draft specification shall support the concept of utilizing information from an AP to spread out uplink transmissions over a period of time to mitigate the hidden node problem [May 2012 meeting minutes, 12/606r1]